HEMLab/HiPIMS-CUDA/Readme.md

 # Contributing and Acknowledgement

-HiPIMS is developed and maintained by the **[Hydro-Environmental Modelling Labarotory](http://www.hemlab.org)**, a research hub initiated by Professor  [Qiuhua Liang](https://www.lboro.ac.uk/departments/abce/staff/qiuhua-liang/) for technological innovation and interdisciplinary collaboration.
-The research that underpins HiPIMS represents the effort of nearly two decades and many researchers.
-A full list of related publications can be found [here](https://github.com/HEMLab/hipims/wiki/References).
+HiPIMS is developed and maintained by the **[Hydro-Environmental Modelling Labarotory](http://www.hemlab.org)**, led by Professor [Qiuhua Liang](https://www.lboro.ac.uk/departments/abce/staff/qiuhua-liang/) and represents the effort of nearly two decades and many researchers.
 We welcome the hydro-environmental modelling community to contribute to the project, believing that this project will benefit the whole community.

 # References